-- Enjoyment of the lessons and learning to sing are the most important aspects of singing tuition
+- Enjoyment of the lessons and learning to sing are the most important aspects of vocal coaching

 In teaching singing, all styles are acknowledged, and training is a mixture of singing songs and practising vocal exercises to train the various aspects of technique together with the elements to be found in songs in order to produce a rounded singer and musician with a focused tone and good ‘muscle memory’ with general relaxation and without any unwanted tension.
 Warm-up and breath exercises are used to develop a singer’s technique, enabling a stress-free vocal mechanism with sufficient range and well-managed register changes maintaining an even timbre throughout the passaggio (‘passage’), as well as the ability to sing with an even tone and intensity with a good natural vibrato which should always be present with meticulously formed vowels to encourage proper resonance together with accurate and precise tuning along with constant attention to the meaning of the text.